North Carolina Republicans enact voting changes that weaken governor's ability to oversee elections

 In a series of votes, the narrow Republican supermajorities in the General Assembly overturned five Cooper vetoes, two of which address elections and voting in the ninth-largest state, where statewide races usually are very close.
 Cooper, fellow Democrats and others immediately filed lawsuits Tuesday challenging some of those laws.

-The electoral changes are among a wave of GOP election laws and administrative overhauls that have occurred while former President Donald Trump, who seeks a return to the White House, has repeatedly made false claims that the 2020 election was riddled with fraud.
+The electoral changes are among a wave of GOP election laws and administrative overhauls also occurring elsewhere while former President Donald Trump, who seeks a return to the White House, has repeatedly made false claims that the 2020 election was riddled with fraud.
 While Trump won North Carolina’s electoral votes in both 2016 and 2020, Democrats see the state as a pickup opportunity for President Joe Biden in 2024.
 Voters also will choose a successor to Cooper, who can't run again next year due to term limits.

 These laws — years in the making after Cooper's previously successful vetoes or lawsuits blocked legislation with similar provisions — advanced this year thanks to Republican seat gains in 2022 elections and an April party switch by a House Democrat to the Republican Party.

-North Carolina GOP legislators advancing the bills have not grabbed on to Trump’s grievances, but rather arguments that the legislation will promote bipartisan consensus in election administration.
+North Carolina GOP legislators advancing the bills have not grabbed on to Trump’s grievances, but rather arguments that the legislation will promote bipartisan consensus in election administration and boost citizen confidence in elections.

 “We must take commonsense steps to ensure that our elections are fair and free from perceived bias,” GOP Sen. Warren Daniel, a chief sponsor of the elections bills, said during Tuesday's debate.